Salesforce

 3. Submit your invoice

-• Submit your invoice in the official CFDI XML format, with an accompanying PDF copy.
+• Submit invoices in CFDI XML format, with a matching PDF copy

 • Send both files to the Awin Mexico payment team at PaymentNotifications@awin.com

-• Use the following naming convention for your attachments:
+• Use the naming format for your attachments: PaymentOrderNumber_CFDI.pdf and PaymentOrderNumber_CFDI.xml

-Note: You can include multiple invoices in a single email, but ensure each one corresponds to a separate Payment Order.
+Note: You can include multiple invoices in a single email, as long as each relates to a separate Payment Order.

 4. Receive your payment

-• A single payment will be made via electronic funds transfer.
+• Payment is made via electronic funds transfer

-• Processing times may vary slightly depending on weekends or public holidays.
+• Processing may vary slightly due to weekends or public holidays

 5. Bank account and revenue considerations